Apex Legends' Charge Rifle will be nerfed soon

 It won't please everybody, mind: some players are happy with the rifle's current power, and it's certainly fun to use.
 As Shroud pointed out in a stream last week, it "feels broken" when you're out in the open and getting traced by a skilled sniper, but any amount of cover will counter it.

-Respawn hasn't given a timescale for when it will balance the weapon, but keep your eyes peeled in upcoming patches.
+Respawn hasn't given a timescale for when it will balance the weapon—which is based on an anti-Titan weapon from Titanfall of the same name—but keep your eyes peeled in upcoming patches.